Firetechs Logo

-NOTE: Many of the messages you see displayed here indicate a fault with your system that requires immediate attention and service.
+NOTE: Many of the messages you see displayed here indicate a fault with your system that may require immediate attention and service.
 Contacting your fire equipment service provider, a certified fire alarm technician or a qualified electrician would be the prudent thing to do.

 LOOP TROUBLE (also may display as "LOOP 1", "LOOP 2", "LOOP 3" followed by the word "TROUBLE" and/or "OPEN" or "SHORT"):